YongSocial/ads/README.md

-# Yong Social ADs Network
+# Exclusive deals, offers and rewards 🎁
-# Smart Link
+# You Wouldn't Dare Accept 🎁